By submitting this petition, you are requesting to complete all Spring and/or Summer 2021 JCU coursework remotely.

 You may submit this petition at any point before or during the Spring 2021 semester and/or Summer 2021 session(s).
 Similarly, should you wish to join classes on campus you will have the option to request an annulment of your petition for remote learning.

 Allow at least three business days for processing times.
 You will then receive an email from the Dean of Academic Affairs with the formal approval of your petition.
 You may be contacted prior to obtaining the approval should further information and/or documentation be necessary to make a decision.

 You will need to inform the Registrar’s Office (email@example.com).

 All remote learning students are expected to attend classes synchronously and should plan their schedules accordingly.
 Exceptions may be made in extraordinary circumstances for students who need a class to graduate on time, and whose synchronous participation could only take place between midnight and 6am in their local time zone.
-Students seeking to take Spring 2021 classes asynchronously petition the Dean of Academic Affairs, Mary Merva (firstname.lastname@example.org).
+Students seeking to take Spring and/or Summer 2021 classes asynchronously petition the Dean of Academic Affairs, Mary Merva (firstname.lastname@example.org).

 Yes, study abroad students may petition for remote learning as well.
 Depending on your time zone, the Dean of Academic Affairs might advise you to re-arrange your schedule so that you may be able to join our classes remotely.

-If you are not in possession of a European passport, you must contact our Immigration Services Office before entering or leaving Italy at email@example.com.
-Please remember that that John Cabot University cannot sponsor your Permit to Stay request or renewal while you are on remote learning.
+If you are not in possession of a European passport, you must contact our Immigration Services Office before entering or leaving Italy at ImmigrationServices@johncabot.edu.
+Please remember that John Cabot University cannot sponsor your Permit to Stay request or renewal while you are on remote learning.

 No, there is no need to submit the petition should you need to begin your classes online due to quarantine or late arrivals.
 Students in this situation should work together with the Dean of Students Office.